alexwei0408/algorithm/hw.md

 sol: Take $a=2,b=4$, we have watershed function $n^{lg_{4}}2=n^{\frac{1}{2}}$.
 Let $\epsilon =0.1, c=\frac{3}{4}$.
 Then $f(n)=\Omega(n^{lg_{4}(2)+\epsilon})$, and $af(\frac{n}{b})=2f(\frac{n}{4})=\frac{n}{2} \lt \frac{3}{4}n=cf(n).$ Therefore, by master method of case 3, $T(n)= \Theta(n)$

+## 8)Draw the decision tree for insertion sort operating on four elements.
+sol:

+## 9)In the algorithm SELECT, the input are divided into groups of 5.
+i) Show that the algorithm runs in linear time if the input are divided into groups of 7 instead of 5.
+ii) Show that the algorithm does not run in linear time if the input are divided into groups of 3.